 With the file set to 700, you could place the password directly into the file itself or place the login information into a file in your home directory.
 If you create a "login information file," be sure to set the permissions for this file to 700 and include the file into the application that needs it.

-For more information on file permissions, visit our Knowledge Base article:
+For more information on file permissions, visit our article on File Permissions.

 CGIwrap looks for scripts in the root cgi-bin and any subdirectories of the root cgi-bin.
 The root cgi-bin is the cgi-bin located in the root web directory or public_html/cgi-bin/.
 For security reasons, it will not look anywhere else.
 To execute scripts using CGIwrap, it must be owned by your pair Networks username and the default group (normally "users").

 To use CGIwrap with a script in your cgi-bin directory, you need to use a different URL.
 If the URL to your script is presently: